-Position: The City of Stockton supports state programs that provide transportation, infrastructure and affordable housing funding to local governments.
+Position: The City of Stockton supports state programs that provide transportation, infrastructure, and affordable housing funding to local governments.
 The City of Stockton support grants and other financial assistance to local governments for greenhouse gas emissions reduction projects.
-Stockton is well positioned to benefit from these funds and use the funds to promote projects that reduce greenhouse gas emissions and also provide additional jobs in the community.
+Stockton is well-positioned to benefit from these funds and use the funds to promote projects that reduce greenhouse gas emissions and also provide additional jobs in the community.
 The City of Stockton is a disadvantaged community that has suffered the impacts of the Great Recession and climate change to a greater degree than most communities.
 The City of Stockton should have access to an equitable share of grant funding related to Cap and Trade revenues allocated for Greenhouse Gas Emissions Reductions Projects.
-In addition, the City of Stockton has experienced significant deferred maintenance related to transportation and other critical municipal infrastructure.
+Also, the City of Stockton has experienced significant deferred maintenance related to transportation and other critical municipal infrastructure.
 Furthermore, the City of Stockton has a need for additional quality affordable housing units, particularly in disadvantaged communities.
-The City of Stockton should have access to an equitable share of transportation, infrastructure, affordable housing and homelessness funding authorized by the State.
-As a member of the Big City Mayor's coalition, the City of Stockton advocates that additional Homeless Emergency Aid Program (HEAP) funding be allocated in 2019.
-The initial HEAP funds have made a significant impact in addressing the needs of San Joaquin County homeless population, however, dramatic need remains.
+The City of Stockton should have access to an equitable share of transportation, infrastructure, affordable housing, and homelessness funding authorized by the State.
+As a member of the Big City Mayor's coalition, the City of Stockton has received Homeless Housing, Assistance and Prevention Program (HHAP) funds.
+The initial HHAP funds will make a significant impact in addressing the needs of the homeless population, however, a dramatic need remains.

-Action: Closely monitor legislation and rule-making outlining how transportation, infrastructure and affordable housing funding will be allocated.
+Action: Closely monitor legislation and rule-making outlining how transportation, infrastructure, and affordable housing funding will be allocated.
 Advocate for legislation and rule-making that would take into consideration the relevant factors that demonstrate that Stockton is a disadvantaged community.
 Aggressively pursue grant applications through the Affordable Housing and Sustainable Communities Program.
 Aggressively pursue transportation and infrastructure grant applications resulting from new transportation funding authorization.
 Aggressively pursue affordable housing and homelessness grant applications in collaboration with San Joaquin County.
-Advocate with the Big City Mayor's coalition to acquire additional HEAP funding in 2019.
-Advocate for rule-making and funding allocations that would make projects viable that are consistent with the City's Capital Improvement Program and Economic Development Strategic Plan.
+Continue to consider opportunities to advocate with the Big City Mayor's coalition when appropriate for local funding in 2020.
+Advocate for rule-making and funding allocations that would make projects viable that are consistent with the City's Capital Improvement Program and Economic Development goals.